JesusFilm/react-prep/Project/instructions/1-Typescript.md

 3. Create a component called `Form`.
 Props can be left blank for this for now.

-4. Create a component called `TaskCard`, its props should be type `task` (from the data file)
+4. Create a component called `Pomodoro`, its props should be type `timer` (from the data file)

-> - For each new component you must create a new sub folder with the title of that component.
-> - The contents of should have the component itself as well as a index file that exports the component.
->
-> ```
-> src
->   - components
->     - Main
->       - index.ts
->       - Main.tsx
-> ```
->
-> - The component return type should be `ReactElement`
+5. Give each of these components a return type of `ReactElement`.

-> - At this point we're only creating the skeleton for the project, components can return an empty fragment.
+    - At this point we're only creating the skeleton for the project, components can return an empty fragment.